AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 ### `iif` function to export arrays {#iif-function-export-arrays}

-Here are some examples of how you could use the `iif` function to access and export arrays and other fields:
+Here are some examples of how you could use the `iif` function to access and export arrays and other fields: (STILL TO DO)

+### `md5` and `sha256` hashing functions {#hashing-functions}

+In addition to the functions specific for exporting arrays or elements from an array, you can use hashing functions to hash any desired fields when exporting them.

 ## Known limitations